-In my early Recovery, Floods of Thoughts and Feelings almost swept me away.
+In my early Recovery, the flood of thoughts and feelings almost swept me away.
 I wasn't used to thinking and feeling.
 My habits of using precluded thinking and feeling.
 Thoughts and Feelings might get in the way of Using.
-And life simply didn't seem worth living without my substances (Like a bad marriage: "Can't live with 'em.
-Can't live without 'em.")
+And life simply didn't seem worth living without my substances.

 Recovery is the Good Life, Real and Full and Fulfilling.